-6.4 - 1 Input/output units
+2.4- 1 Input output / units

-Most PLC's operate internally at between 5 and 15 V d.c. (common TTL and CMOS voltages), whilst process signals can be much greater, typically 24 V d.c. to 240 V a.c. at several ampers.
+Most PLC'S operate internally at between 5 and 15 V d.c. (common TTL and CMOS voltages), whilst process signals much greater, typically 24 V d.c. to 240 V a.c. at several amperes.

-The I/O units form the interface between the microelectronics of the programmable controller and real word outside, and must therefore provide all, necessary signal conditioning and isolation functions.
-This often allows a PLC to be directly connected to process actuators and transducers (pumps and valves ) without the need for intermediate circuitry or relays.
-(In the figure 6.4)
+The I / O units form the interface between the microelectronics of the programmable controller and real world outside, and must therefore provide all, necessary signal conditioning and isolation functions.
+This often allows a PLC to be directly connected to process actuators and transducers (pumps and valves) without the need for intermediate circuitry and relays.

-To provide this signal conversion programmable controllers are available with a choice of input/output units to suit different requirements.
+To provide this signal conversion programmable controllers are available with a choice of input / output units to suit different requirements.

-For example;
+For example,